dr-richard-barker/Space_Photography_Guide.io/README.md

 Visual hierarchy: Train scientists on composing images that guide the viewer's eye to the main point of interest using techniques like depth of field, leading lines, and rule of thirds.
 Storytelling with images: Go beyond just capturing data and encourage scientists to think about the narrative their images tell.
 This can be particularly impactful for presentations and outreach materials.

-**2. Advanced Techniques:**
-**Focus stacking:** For capturing highly detailed macro images of seeds, train scientists on focus stacking techniques to overcome depth-of-field limitations.

-**Light painting:** Introduce long exposure light painting techniques for highlighting specific features of seeds or creating visually compelling images for presentations.

-**Time-lapse photography:** For studying dynamic processes like seed germination or seedling growth, consider including time-lapse photography techniques in the training.

-**AI-assisted companion planting hypothesis synthesis:** Large language models such as GRN.AI3 can be used to generate experimental models designed to optimise “small space” garden planning, but does its suggestion work in the lab?   https://huggingface.co/spaces/danidanidani/GRDN.AI.3

-**3. General Software Skills:**
+**2. General Software Skills:**
 Image editing software: Train scientists on basic image editing skills in software like google photos, Adobe Lightroom or Photoshop to adjust brightness, contrast, and color without compromising data integrity.
 Other Image Analysis Software: Introduce specific software tools designed for scientific image analysis, such as measuring distances, areas, and other parameters from captured images.

-**4. Ethics and Data Sharing:**
+**3. Ethics and Data Sharing:**
 Image ownership and authorship: Discuss ethical considerations around image ownership and proper attribution in scientific publications.
 Data sharing practices: Train scientists on best practices for sharing and archiving raw and processed image data to ensure transparency and reproducibility.
 NASA Transform to Open Science (TOpS): More training and awards from NASA can be achieved by completing the free online TOpS training course. https://nasa.github.io/Transform-to-Open-Science/

+**4. Advanced Techniques for Technological Integration:**
+**A: Focus stacking:** For capturing highly detailed macro images of seeds, train scientists on focus stacking techniques to overcome depth-of-field limitations.

+**B: Light painting:** Introduce long exposure light painting techniques for highlighting specific features of seeds or creating visually compelling images for presentations.

+**C: Time-lapse photography:** For studying dynamic processes like seed germination or seedling growth, consider including time-lapse photography techniques in the training.

+**D: AI-assisted companion planting hypothesis synthesis:** Large language models such as GRN.AI3 can be used to generate experimental models designed to optimise “small space” garden planning, but does its suggestion work in the lab?   https://huggingface.co/spaces/danidanidani/GRDN.AI.3

 ---